ncsa/GenomicsCortextVarNextflow/README.md

 ### Resource Requirements

-The main resources cortex_var needs is memory and time.
-The amount of memory cortex_var require depends on the size of hash table specified in `cortexConfig(PROCESSNAME)` parameters, color number, and kmers.
+The main resources cortex_var needs are memory and time.
+The amount of memory cortex_var require depends on the size of hash table specified in `cortexConfig(PROCESSNAME)` parameters, color number, and kmer size.
 To compute the approximate ram required, the python3 script `usefulCalculators/findMemoryRequired.py` is available.

 Example:
 ```